GoogleChrome/web.dev/src/site/content/en/blog/reporting-api-migration/index.md

    or Edge installs (93 and later), remove **Report-To** (v0) and keep only `Reporting-Endpoints`.

-   One exception: if you do need Network Error Logging reports, keep **Report-To** until a new mechanim is in place for Network Error Logging.
+   One exception: if you do need Network Error Logging reports, keep `Report-To` until a new mechanism is in place for Network Error Logging.

 See code examples in the [migration cookbook](#basic-migration).